zahidplanet/WebXRDroneShooter/PROGRESS.md

    - Try the "Simple Mode" option that appears on the error screen
    - On mobile, add `?simple=true` to the URL to force ultra-simplified mode

+### Mobile Testing Notes
+- The game should work on most mobile devices
+- You need to be on the same WiFi network as the computer running the server
+- Accept the security warning about the self-signed certificate
+- Use the simple mode QR code for better performance on slower devices
+- Chrome on Android typically works best, followed by Safari on iOS

 ### Known Issues
 - Ngrok integration needs authentication to work properly
 - Certificate warnings on first access (expected for development)
 - Mobile performance varies based on device capability
 - Some mobile browsers may have WebGL limitations
+- Mobile controls need further refinement

 ### Next Steps
 1. Implement basic multiplayer functionality